Mount Lee: History

 The large tower atop Mount Lee today is owned and operated by the City of Los Angeles.
-It is a newer structure which replaced the original W6XAO tower some years ago.
+It sits on the same site as the original W6XAO tower and possibly has remnants of the original structure.
 Smaller tenants on the site have included some federal government and amateur radio users.

 Hiking

 Mount Lee is a popular hiking area within the Griffith Park.
 Orientation maps are located at the entrance to the parking lot near Griffith Observatory.
-A service road leads from the observatory to numerous hiking routs on and around Mount Lee; however, the immediate area where the Hollywood Sign is located is closed to the public since the area is home to the main communication tower for the City of Los Angeles.
+A service road leads from the observatory to numerous hiking routes on and around Mount Lee; however, the immediate area where the Hollywood Sign is located is closed to the public since the area is home to the main communication tower for the City of Los Angeles.
 Hiking up to Wisdom tree on the western slope of Mount Lee is accessible.
 Visitors are expected to comply with safety requirements, and must be prepared and equipped adequately.

 Trails leading to the Hollywood Sign can be accessed from several official Griffith Park entrances.
 These include the Mt.
 Hollywood Trail, which can be accessed from the Griffith Observatory parking lot off Vermont Canyon Road or from Vermont Canyon Road just past the Greek Theater, the Bronson Canyon / Brush Canyon Trail (3200 Canyon Drive, Los Angeles, CA), and a number of trailheads that begin near the Griffith Park Visitors Center off Crystal Springs Drive in the Los Feliz section of Los Angeles (free trail maps are available at the Visitors Center).
 A once-popular trailhead originating at the top of Beachwood Drive was closed by court order in April 2017.